Markuze/qwen-code/docs/cli/openai-auth.md

 When you first run the CLI and select OpenAI as your authentication method, you'll be prompted to enter:

-- **API Key**: Your OpenAI API key from [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)
+- **API Key**: Your OpenAI API key from [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys) (optional for local servers)
 - **Base URL**: The base URL for OpenAI API (defaults to `https://api.openai.com/v1`)
 - **Model**: The OpenAI model to use (defaults to `gpt-4o`)

 The CLI will guide you through each field:

-1. Enter your API key and press Enter
+1. Enter your API key (or leave blank for local servers) and press Enter
 2. Review/modify the base URL and press Enter
 3. Review/modify the model name and press Enter